xiezy1996/xiezy1996.github.io/_pages/about.md

 News
 ------
-* I have been selected to go to the final round of Four-Minute-Thesis (4MT) Competition in the Globecom 2023 !
+* I have been selected to go to the final round (top 15 competitors) of Four-Minute-Thesis (4MT) Competition in the Globecom 2023 !

 Publications
 ------